 These are small tasks that can be completed in a very short amount of time (less than an hour).
 The most common examples of microtasks are completing surveys and posting on social media sites.

 One of the main advantages of microtasks is that they can be done at any time.
 This means that you don’t have to choose between your other responsibilities and making extra money.
 Another advantage is that it allows you to try out different things without committing too much time.
 Amazon Mechanical Turk and Clickworker are prominent microtask platforms.

 8) Stock photo and video

 There are many ways that people can make money with their cameras.
 You can take pictures of everyday life and sell them as stock photos or images for commercial use.
-Shutterstock, istockphoto and Adobe Stock are most popular platforms.
+Shutterstock, istockphoto, and Adobe Stock are the most popular platforms.

 9) Dog walker